SallaApp/laravel-starter-kit/README.md

 ![FxNjM6ii-2021-11-19 at 11 10 21](https://user-images.githubusercontent.com/10876587/142588575-f730e962-06c5-49f0-b728-837ee5dc676c.gif)

 > The step will ask you to select the authorization mode for your App, which can be [Easy or Custom mode.](#auth-modes)
-> In case you selected the _Custom_ mode for your App authorization, you will need to the enter the **same callback Url you already entered in your App dashboard at the [Salla Partner Portal](https://salla.partners/)**
+> In case you selected the _Custom_ mode for your App authorization, you will need to enter the **same callback Url you already entered in your App dashboard at the [Salla Partner Portal](https://salla.partners/)**

 <p align="right">(<a href="#top">back to top</a>)</p>